yuexinzhang1024/neural-network/README.md

 ## Project 1: Classification of Animals
 Objective: To evaluate the impact of neural network architecture and its depth on model accuracy, using the "Dogs vs. Cats Redux: Kernels Edition" dataset.

-Key Findings: ResNet architectures and their derivatives outperform VGG models.
+Major Achievements: ResNet architectures and their derivatives outperform VGG models.

 ## Project 2: Classification of Numbers
 Objective: To develop an effective deep learning model for binary classification of number images, using numbers 0 and 1 from the MNIST dataset.